vegawidget/ggvega/src-ext/TypeScript/README.md

 -   `VL.XClass`==>`PositionFieldDef<'x'>`

 Since the class structures are very similar, I believe you can find the corresponding class in Vega-Lite source code.
 And for now, we haven't changed the structure of our class.
-That's because we use unions type which contains all possible class structures.
+That's because, in `vlSpec.ts`, we use unions type which contains all possible class structures.
 But if you want to define the class more precise.
 Here is an example.

-I will use  `Encoding.size`  as an example.
+I will use  `encoding.size`  as an example.
 When we use Vega-Lite source code, if we only change the name of class, the  `Encoding.size`  should be:

 ```ts
 encoding.size =  itmLayer.encoding.size as